HIV Insurance in Thailand

 There are a few precautions you can take to reduce your risk of contracting HIV in Thailand.
 Consider the following:

-• Get tested and know your partner’s status.
-HIV tests are readily available at public hospitals and clinics in Thailand.
+- Get tested and know your partner’s status: HIV tests are readily available at public hospitals and clinics in Thailand.
 The result can help you both take the necessary steps to avoid spreading it further, such as by undertaking antiretroviral therapy (ART) to minimize the viral load in one’s body.

-• Practice safe sex.
-HIV is mainly spread by having anal or vaginal sex without a condom or without taking medicines to prevent or treat HIV.
+- Practice safe sex: HIV is mainly spread by having anal or vaginal sex without a condom or without taking medicines to prevent or treat HIV.

-• Limit your number of sexual partners.
-The more partners you have, the more likely you are to have a partner with HIV (whose infection is not well controlled) or to have a partner with a sexually transmitted disease (STD).
+- Limit your number of sexual partners: The more partners you have, the more likely you are to have a partner with HIV (whose infection is not well controlled) or to have a partner with a sexually transmitted disease (STD).

 While you can’t always predict what will happen, knowing the risks and ways to reduce the chances of contracting HIV is a good start.
 And while caring for your own health is the top priority, our team at Pacific Prime Thailand can help simplify health insurance and medical matters for you.

-Whether you have more questions about travel insurance and HIV or would like to secure an expat health insurance plan, we are here to assist you in choosing the medical plan best suited to your needs.
-Contact us for impartial advice or a free plan comparison and quote today.
+Whether you have more questions about or would like to secure an expat health insurance plan, we are here to assist you in choosing the medical plan best suited to your needs.
+You may also want to read up on the state of mental health and rabies outbreak in Thailand.

 Frequently Asked Questions